dcchambers/dotfiles/README.md

-# dotfiles
+# dotfiles and mac config

-- A repo containing my public dotfiles & mac configuration.
-Not included are some more sensitive files (eg .ssh) and work stuff.
+- A repo containing my *public* dotfiles & mac configuration.
+Not included are some more sensitive files (eg `.ssh`) and work stuff.

 ## Usage